urdvr/biojs-vis-gprofiler/README.md

 - warnings `boolean` - Log rendering warnings to the console.
 - showLogo `boolean` - Set to false to suppress displaying the g:Profiler logo at the bottom right.
-- showInfo `boolean` - Seto to false to suppress displaying the default tooltip upon clicking a string.
+- showInfo `boolean` - Set to false to suppress displaying the default tooltip upon clicking a string.
 - logoHttpPost `boolean` - Set to true to use a HTTP POST request to g:Profiler upon clicking the logo at the bottom right.